osrf/gazebo_tutorials/gzweb_development/tutorial_1.9.md

 # C++ development

-Gzweb communicates with `gzserver` by publishing and subscribing to Gazebo topics.
+Gzweb communicates with `gzserver` by publishing and subscribing to Gazebo-classic topics.

 ## Work Flow: